Single vs. Multi-Collagen: Which is Best for Youthful Skin?

 Improves Gut Health and Digestion

-The intestinal mucosa needs collagen so that it can stay intact, as this is a barrier that keeps toxins and harmful substances from entering the bloodstream.
+The intestinal mucosa is a barrier that keeps toxins and harmful substances from entering the bloodstream.
+It needs collagen so that it can stay intact.
 Multi-collagen supplements repair the integrity of the gut lining, getting rid of symptoms associated with a leaky gut, and decreasing the inflammation in the gastrointestinal tract.

-Another thing, collagen triggers the production of juices in the stomach to help with digestion and absorption of nutrients.
+Collagen also triggers the production of acid in the stomach that helps with digestion and absorption of nutrients.

 Notable Benefits Are:

-- Strengthen the integrity of the intestinal lining for easier digestion.
+- Strengthens the integrity of the intestinal lining for easier digestion.

 - Reduces the gut's inflammation and irritation.